Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 You can read more about each fish below.
 Remember to make sure you research the compatibility and tank requirements of every fish you intend to stock.

 Guppies are pretty little fish and very active at the top of the water column.
-Due to their small size they are a great choice for a 10-gallon tank.
+Due to their small size, they are a great choice for a 10-gallon tank.
 Fancy guppies come in all kinds of bright color variations, and they really stand out in an aquarium.

 They’re livebearers, so try to keep a ratio of two females for every male when stocking.
-Guppies with get along with any peaceful community fish, but keep in mind they are very small, so don't house them with bigger fish who may eat them!
+Guppies will get along with any peaceful community fish, but keep in mind they are very small, so don't house them with bigger fish who may eat them!

-Neons are another colorful fish for a 10-gallon tank, and probably one of the most popular fish in the industry among novices.
+Neons tetras are another colorful fish for a 10-gallon tank, and probably one of the most popular fish in the industry among novices.
 They’re small shoaling fish that should be kept in groups of at least six, but the more the merrier.
-Other similar fish you might consider include cardinal tetras, rummy-nose tetras and black neon tetras.
+Other similar fish you might consider include cardinal tetras, rummy-nose tetras, and black neon tetras.

+You'll want to choose the right tank mates for neon tetras.
 Like guppies, you have to be careful not to stock neons with fish who may eat them.
 I've also found that larger schools of neons tend to do better than small schools, possibly due to reduced stress with larger numbers.

 Boeseman’s rainbowfish, also known as bicolor rainbowfish are peaceful, hardy fish.
 Because they grow to around four inches in length and are best kept in small groups of six or more they may not be the right choice for newbie fishkeepers.